Nathaniel Bacon (English politician): The Fearefull Estate of Francis Spira (1638)

 It is cited by John Bunyan in Grace Abounding, as being by Francesco Spiera, but is misattributed, and is really Bacon's, from this work on Speira.

 Historical Discourse (1647–51)

 Bacon's An Historical Discourse of the Uniformity of the Government of England has been described as the first historical work on Norman England to argue closely from sources, and as "the classical statement of the thesis of Anglo-Saxon liberties".
 He "presented the ...
 Saxons as a free people governed by laws made by themselves".
 Glenn Burgess describes it as "a work of considerable scholarship as well as a piece of political propaganda".
 It argued continuity of the kingship of William the Conqueror with that of previous kings.
 It was generally aristocratic and republican in tone, strongly anti-clerical, favouring government by an elected council.

 The Annals of Ipswich (1654)

-The Annals of Ipswich' constitute a significant contribution to the history of Ipswich, and mark out Bacon's capabilities as a historian.
+The Annals of Ipswich constitute a significant contribution to the history of Ipswich, and mark out Bacon's capabilities as a historian.
+However the first text, "The Perambulation of the Liberty of Ipswich", has been questioned by Keith Briggs as lacking authenticity.
+He points out that despite Bacon's claim that the document dated from 1352/3, the language used is in early modern English inconsistent with the dating of the text being written in the fourteenth century.